Uploaded image for project: 'JDK'

 String s = sb.toString();

-Without needing a KeyFactory instance, the encoding example is straightforward.
-The developer writes the proper key type header and footer (1) and running the key’s binary encoding through the Base64 encoder (2).
-Nevertheless, this task should not be left for the developer to implement.
+for encoding the key.
+The developer writes the proper key type header and footer (1) and passes the key’s binary encoding through the Base64 encoder (2).
+Nevertheless, this task should be easier for the developer to implement.

 char[] password;